ClementTsang/bottom/docs/content/contribution/packaging-and-distribution.md

 ### Manpage and completion generation

+bottom uses a [`build.rs`](https://github.com/ClementTsang/bottom/blob/master/build.rs) script to automatically generate a manpage and shell completions for the following shells:

+- Bash
+- Zsh
+- Fish
+- Powershell
+- Elvish

-If you want to generate manpages or completion files, set the `BTM_GENERATION` env var to a non-empty value.
-For example, something like this:
+If you want to generate manpages and/or completion files, set the `BTM_GENERATION` env var to a non-empty value.
+For example, run something like this:

 ```bash
 BTM_GENERATE=true cargo build --release --locked